-Through this website i hope to share my visual view of our natural world, connecting and reconnecting people with our Natural world, with Wetlands becoming an important focus of my work.
+Through this website i hope to share my visual view of our natural world, connecting and reconnecting people with our Natural world, with Wetlands always managing to endear me.

-A growing collection of bird images are contained on this site, quite simply i love birds, and secondly birds are a good introduction to our natural world.
-Birds are a wonderful key to bridging and narrowing the widening gap between society and wildlife, the environments, and important issues facing essential bio-diverse habitats.
+A collection of bird images are contained on this site, quite simply birds are fanicating, secondly birds are a good introduction to the natural world.
+Birds are also a key to bridging and narrowing the widening gap between society and wildlife, environments, and important issues facing essential bio-diverse habitats.
 In addition our feathered friends are a good indicator species to the condition of a habitat or environment.

-Lately our Amphibian images are growing, related work will follow to include, Landscapes, Flora & Fauna, Mammals, Environmental and travel images.
+My amphibian images are growing, related work will follow, to include, landscapes, flora & fauna, mammals, Conservation and travel images.